Sarcina

 The sarcina was the marching pack carried by Roman legionaries, the heavy infantry of the Roman legions.

+Origins

 Most of a legionary's equipment other than his arms and armour would, in early times, have been consigned to a baggage train and borne by mules and carts.
 The soldiers were also expected to carry much of their rations and equipment themselves.
 This was done to reduce the size of the baggage train and increase the mobility of the army by allowing the soldiers to move strategically (i.e., quickly and over large distances) independently of the train.
 Such was the load of the soldiers that they became known as "Marius' mules".

+Contents and appearance

 The appearance of the marching pack is known from illustrations on Trajan's Column.
 Here it can be seen that a legionary's sarcina was carried on a pole called a furca and would have included: